 Visual Aesthetic and Character Design

 I absolutely love the visual direction in this show, the art and extravagant scenes are one of the few things that kept me watching.
-Most of this is down to Daizen Komatsuda who both directed and storyboarded BBK (Notable for his work on the second and third Evangelion movies and various episodes of Gurren Laggen, Eureka Seven and Robotics;Notes).
+Most of this is down to Daizen Komatsuda who directed BBK (Notable for his work on the second and third Evangelion movies and various episodes of Gurren Laggen and Robotics;Notes).
 Being entirely 3DCG gave so much creativity with how elaborate the backgrounds can be, just observing the settings of the main fight scenes can prove entertaining enough.
-The Buranki are detailed and immense, the good guys are cute and the bad guys are badass.
 An overall good demonstration of the technology we have.

 I also adore how detailed and distinguished each character in this show is (this becomes much more prominent from episode 8 onwards).
-Although I give the main cast a hard time, they are some of the most visually memorable characters I’ve seen in a while.
+Although I give the main cast a hard time, they are visually memorable characters which is down to the show’s character designer.

 Each character suffers from Protagonist Syndrome but I would rather they look this detailed than looking bland and forgettable.
 Just by looking at the picture, you can get a rough grasp on each of their personalities.
 Kogane is cute but easy to anger, Shizuru is an introverted genius, Azuma is a courageous leader, Hiiragi is the intense fighter and Kinoa is a seemingly level-headed tactician.